charan-happy/Learning_Go/Day-3/Notes.md

 Storing multiple values in a list can be done by utilizing `arrays`. or their more flexible cousin: `slices`.
 A dictionary or hash type is also available, it is called  `map` in Go.

 ### Arrays
+- Arrays are fixed-size, homogeneous data structures that store elements of the same type.
+- To declare an array, use the `var` keyword followed by array name, the size in square brackets[], and the element type.
+`var numbers [6]int`
+- You can initialize an array  during declaration by providing the elements inside curly braces {}
+`var numbers = [5]int{1, 2, 3, 4, 5}`
 - An array is defined by: `[n]<type>`, where 'n' is the length of the array.
 Assigning or indexing an element in the array is done with square brackets:

 ```go